safespring/web/content/blogg/2025/2025-04-validating-talos-linux-install.md

 ## Creating a Validate Job

-In order to be able to validate the cluster via a job that runs inside our newly created Talos cluster, we need to be able to have both a [Service Account](https://kubernetes.io/docs/concepts/security/service-accounts/) with permissions to the right api resources as we as [Talos Service Account](https://www.talos.dev/v1.9/advanced/talos-api-access-from-k8s/).
+In order to be able to validate the cluster via a job that runs inside our newly created Talos cluster, we need to be able to have both a [Service Account](https://kubernetes.io/docs/concepts/security/service-accounts/) with permissions to the right kubernetes API resources as we as [Talos Service Account](https://www.talos.dev/v1.9/advanced/talos-api-access-from-k8s/).

 Before that we will create a namespace where to do our validation check:
 ```bash